 What is the Divine Masculine and Divine Feminine principle?

 The first key to applying the divine masculine and divine feminine principle is to recognize it is only related to male and female via metaphor and analogy.
-Male and female are the representations of the principle on the physical plane.
+Male and female are the representations of an abstract principle on the physical plane.

 The way to view them conceptually is in terms of the male and female anatomy as analogies.
 The Female womb is inside of her and hidden from view.
 Being inside the body, the womb is in the “dark” and hidden from sight.